Warnings: mild gore/horror.

 Lan Wangji nodded as if to say, Then do.
 Wei Wuxian walked past him and to the farthest free table he could find, brushing their elbows together on the way.

-He was served quickly enough considering his status.
-The beta boy who took care of the various guests’ orders looked as tired as Wei Wuxian felt, which could explain why he did not want to waste time on berating him for walking unchaperoned.
+He was served quickly enough considering the attention he usually gathered.
+The zhongyong boy who took care of the various guests’ orders looked as tired as Wei Wuxian felt, which could explain why he did not want to waste time on berating him for walking unchaperoned.

-Unfortunately, the guests themselves felt so such reserve.
+Unfortunately, the guests themselves felt no such reserve.

-“Are you alone?” asked an old woman sitting at the table behind his, disapproval evident on her thin voice.
+“Are you alone?” asked an old woman sitting at the table behind his, disapproval evident in her thin voice.

 She did not greet him or offer her name when Wei Wuxian looked at her.
 Her hair was striped with white and grey, and her face cracked open with wrinkles so deep that they casted shadows onto her eyes and lips.
 She looked at Wei Wuxian in distaste, sniffing loudly for a trace of his scent.
 She must have caught it, for Wei Wuxian had not used the paste since morning; her anger turned even more palpable.